YannickRobin/easy-gradle-plugin/README.md

 The build will generate the following jar `build/libs/easy-plugin-0.0.1.jar`

 # How to test the plugin
-- Create a new folder
+In this example, we will create a new extension called `helloworld`:
+- `mkdir helloworld`
+- `cd helloworld`
+- Run the command `gradle init --type basic --project-name helloworld`
-- Create a `lib` folder inside and add `easy-plugin-0.0.1.jar`
+- Create a `lib` folder and add `easy-plugin-0.0.1.jar`
-- Create a file called `build.gradle` with the following content
+- Copy the following content into `build.gradle`
 ```
 buildscript {
     repositories {